jerkjoe/price-crawler/readme.md

 I used Node, Cheerio, Nightmare, request

-It will save the data to an .csv file with th
+It will save the data to an .csv file